tinyj/tinyj-web-mvc/README.md

 # TinyJ WebMVC
 [![build status](https://travis-ci.org/tinyj/tinyj-web-mvc.svg?branch=master)](https://travis-ci.org/tinyj/tinyj-web-mvc)

 A container agnostic web model-view-controller framework.
+Request routing is inspired by [spark](http://sparkjava.com/).
+Key differences are

+ - TinyJ WebMVC does not take care of running an actual web server.
+ - TinyJ WebMVC sticks to the servlet-api for request and response parameters.
+ - TinyJ WebMVC does not take care of rendering the response.

+This allows for easy integration with existing libraries and servlet containers.
+Another key aspect of TinyJ WebMVC is to facilitate streaming data.

 ## API documentation